fabriciopereiradiniz/InstructionProcessorSimulator/README.md

 ## Compilation and Execution of the Program

 Make sure you have the Java Development Kit (JDK) installed on your machine.
-Open a terminal or command prompt and navigate to the directory where the program source file (`Program.java`) is located.
+Open a terminal or command prompt and navigate to the directory where the program folder `scr` is located.

 Compile the source code by entering the following command:

-`javac Program.java`
+`javac entities/Simulator.java application/Program.java`

 After compilation, execute the program by typing the following command:

-`java Program`
+`java application.Program`

 ## Program Usage